boazsegev/facil.io/README.md

 // easy :-)
 ```

-Using this library requires all the minor libraries written for to support it: `libasync`, `libbuffer` (which you can use separately with minor changes) and `libreact`.
+Using this library requires all the minor libraries written to support it: `libasync`, `libbuffer` (which you can use separately with minor changes) and `libreact`.
+This means you will need all the `.h` and `.c` files except the HTTP related files.

 ## [`http`](src/http/http.h) - a protocol for the web